SkoolNotes/Taproot/2020HIST201/KBhHIST201NapoleonDebatePrep.md

 	* Every community has the right to demand individuals of conduct review? #ASK
 	* Every community without seperation of power needs a constitution
 	* No one should be deprived of property

+## Robespierre, Republic of Virtue

+Jacobins like Robespierre supported the use of terror due to their believe that terror was instrumental to rescue the Revolution from destruction.
+Sobspierre throught him